kisorniru/API-Base-Project/notes/api-response.md

 ## Reusable response note

 The response format should be reusable enough that views do not build JSON by hand every time.

+## Error response thought

+Errors should carry a readable message plus a stable code when the client needs to branch on the result.